-“PP” and “PE” represent the material of which the bags are made.
-PP is an abbreviation for polypropylene whereas PE stands for polyethylene.
+“PPD” and “PE” represent the material of which the bags are made.
+PP is an abbreviation for polypropylene (D stands for Durable) whereas PE stands for polyethylene.
 These are polymers of respectively propylene and ethylene and have different physical and chemical properties.

 Luckily there are ways to sterilize PE bags, for instance through gamma irradiation.
 This guarantees a 100% completely sterile product and is most often used in bulk production processes or in systems where sterilised bags are poured into another bag before inoculation.

 For the production of spawn, we strongly recommend to use “filters up”- Microsacs, in which the filters are situated on the upper half of the bag.

 Fill the bag till the grain carrier touches the lowest filter.
 This sounds like a contradiction considering the rule is to keep the filters as dry and clean as possible, but it is necessary to ensure a correct autoclaving cycle.
 If gas exchange is impossible during autoclaving, the bag might either become stone hard from compression when the pressure is building up, or explode when the pressure is lowered.
 Moreover, this touching filter allows the vapour to penetrate the substrate, leading to a shorter time lag for the centre of the bag to reach the required temperature of 121°C.

 After cooling down, inoculation and shaking, turn the Microsac upside-down, so the filters are positioned alongside the grain carrier, thus ensuring an evenly distributed gas exchange.

 Evenly distributed Filters